(levodopa and benserazide)

-Tell your doctor if you become pregnant while taking MADOPAR.
+Tell your doctor if you become pregnant whilst taking Madopar.
+Madopar should not

 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.

-Tell your doctor if you feel the capsules or tablets are not helping your condition.
+Tell your doctor if you feel that Madopar is not helping your condition.

-Your doctor may want to perform regular tests while you are taking MADOPAR.
+Your doctor may perform regular tests while you are taking Madopar.